chermila-ammineni/AI-Image-Caption-Generator/README.md

 interface = gr.Interface(fn=predict, inputs=gr.Image(type="pil"), outputs="text", title="AI Image Caption Generator")
 interface.launch()
-#🧪 Example
+3.🧪 Example
   Upload an image of a dog playing in the park, and the model might return: "A dog running through a grassy field on a sunny day."
   <img width="1633" height="810" alt="Screenshot 2025-09-05 113124" src="https://github.com/user-attachments/assets/5805e1f9-1fe2-4d9b-966a-0cd5c437a328" />

-#📚 Model Details
+4.📚 Model Details
   Model: Salesforce/blip-image-captioning-base

   Architecture: Vision-language transformer

   Source: Hugging Face Model Card

-#Summary
+5.Summary:
 This project is an AI-driven image captioning system that utilizes the BLIP (Bootstrapped Language Image Pretraining) transformer model to generate descriptive text from visual input.
 By leveraging a pretrained vision-language model from Hugging Face, it processes images and produces natural language captions without requiring additional training.
 The integration of a Gradio interface allows users to interact with the model seamlessly, enabling real-time image uploads and instant caption generation in a user-friendly web environment.